Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 Are you running a small business or start-up and want to streamline order processing and payment?
 Or are you a key member of a large business aiming to increase customer satisfaction rates?

-Once you’ve defined your business needs and pinpointed the focus points of your call centre (cold calling, customer support, lead generation, etc.), you can determine some key performance indicators (KPIs) to track performance.
+Once you’ve defined your business needs and pinpointed the focus points of your call centre (cold calling, customer support, lead generation, etc.), you can determine some key performance indicators (KPIs) to track your call centre performance metrics.
 KPIs are quantitative measures of your call centre’s efficiency and quality of service.
 They’ll help you to make data-driven decisions to boost revenue and improve your customer satisfaction rates.

 2. Using Call Centre Metrics to Outline KPIs.

-To set your KPIs, think about call centre metrics.
-Let’s take a look at some critical call centre metrics that you should follow.
+What are good metrics to measure in a call centre?
+Let’s take a look at some critical call centre metrics that you should follow, which will help you set the right KPIs.

 - Average talk time: The amount of time between an agent answering and hanging up the phone.